-Percentage of power requirement of the University met by the renewable energy sources Plantation Programme was organized in college in collaboration with NSS and RANGERS
+Percentage of power requirement of the University met by the renewable energy sources

+Plantation Programms and cleanliness drive was organized in college in collaboration with NSS and RANGERS.
+A large number of students participated in the programmes.

 7.1.3 - Differently abled (Divyangjan) friendliness